DEFRA/defra-ruby-validators/README.md

 validates :company_no, "defra_ruby/validators/companies_house_number": { company_type: "ltd" }
 ```

+Note: to mock the Companies House service with the `company_type` option, you will need to be running at least v2.2.0 of [defra-ruby-mocks](https://github.com/DEFRA/defra-ruby-mocks#companies-house).

 ### Email

 This validator checks the value is present and in a format that meets [RFC 2822](https://tools.ietf.org/html/rfc2822) and [RFC 3696](https://tools.ietf.org/html/rfc3696) (we use [validates_email_format_of](https://github.com/validates-email-format-of/validates_email_format_of) to check the format).